 - Reinforcement of knowledge through meaning-oriented (elaboration) rehearsal (e.g., providing hypothetical scenarios with different decision pathways)

 Unsurprisingly, understandings that arise from deep processing are almost always more enduring than shallow processing.
 Essentially, the levels of processing model illustrate how most ‘recall problems’ are nothing to do with recall at all; rather, they are encoding problems that occur at the time of learning.
-As Debora S. Herold, professor of cognitive psychology explains, ‘simply reading over a paragraph of text or listening to a lecture does not guarantee encoding it into memory.
+Psychologist, Debora S. Herold, explains, ‘simply reading over a paragraph of text or listening to a lecture does not guarantee encoding it into memory.
 What one thinks about while listening or reading is what matters.’

 How microlearning taps into the levels of processing model

-Although the levels of processing model were developed long before the advent of mobile learning technologies and have continued to evolve over the past forty years, the essence of the learning theory on differentiating types of processing and the neurology of memory-making has had a significant impact on the way corporate and academic education is delivered.
-Mobile online platforms such as EdApp have adopted a microlearning approach built on cognitive learning theories such as the levels of processing model to facilitate opportunities for deep processing (AKA meaningful learning).
+Although the levels of processing model were developed long before the advent of mobile learning technologies and have continued to evolve over the past forty years, the essence of the learning theory on differentiating types of processing and the neurology of memory-making and stages of memory has had a significant impact on the way corporate and academic education is delivered.
+Mobile online platforms such as EdApp have adopted a microlearning approach built on cognitive learning theories and cognitive processes such as the levels of processing model to facilitate opportunities for deep processing (AKA meaningful learning).
 The intersection between deep learning and microlearning is significant.
-The high learning engagement factor of microlearning, along with active and interactive learning features, social learning, gamification, self-pacing, and continuous support, are much more likely to elicit an emotional response in learners, which the levels of processing model identify as a key trigger for deep encoding.
-The advent of microlearning technologies and the prioritization of corporate learning and development has served to revitalize cognitive theory on memory encoding and mental recall, effectively bringing the levels of processing model into the twenty-first century.
+The high learning engagement factor of microlearning, along with active and interactive learning features, social learning, gamification, self-pacing, and continuous support, are much more likely to elicit an emotional response in learners, which the levels of processing model identify as a key trigger for deep encoding and lessen instances of forgetting information.
+The advent of microlearning technologies and the prioritization of corporate learning and development has served to revitalize cognitive theory on human memory encoding, episodic memory, procedural memory, declarative memory, and mental recall, effectively bringing the levels of processing model into the twenty-first century.

 Similarly, Rapid Refresh, EdApp’s exciting new feature, provides even more options for the bespoke curation of quizzes, without the automation of spaced repetition algorithms.
 Depending on the learning objective, Rapid Refresh quizzes can be delivered in a single burst or micro-segments that are delivered daily or weekly via push notifications.
-Not just restricted to online course material, Rapid Refresh is an invaluable blended learning tool to complement and reinforce face-to-face interactions, using spaced repetition to consolidate knowledge, re-engage learners, or pinpoint areas that need revisiting.
+Not just restricted to online course material, Rapid Refresh is an invaluable blended learning tool to complement and reinforce face-to-face interactions, using spaced repetition for consolidation of episodic knowledge and learners’ re-engagement.

 Craik and Lockhart (1972) ‘Levels of processing: A framework for memory research.’
 Journal of Verbal Learning and Verbal behavior, 11, 671-684.